It’s Written on Goats’ Faces

 Many mammalian species have similar pain expressions, which makes it easier for us to recognize them.
 Pain expressions have been successfully defined for sheep, cattle and horses.
 Similar expressions can be seen on goats’ faces during pain and illness.
 A sick goat may lay back her ears or hang them low, eyes may be semi-closed, jaw and nasal muscles tense, lips tight or pouting.

-Goat faces don’t just help with the negative.
+Facial features do not only express the negative.
 Relaxed facial muscles indicate positive emotions are in play.
 Relaxation and positive states of mind are important for goats to get the rest they need, cope better with any changes and fight disease.
 A goat being groomed droops her ears as she relaxes.
 Facial muscles go slack and the lower lip may loosen.

 As social animals, friendly interactions are important for goats, and relaxed goat faces may indicate amicable intentions.
 During play, postures and expressions that imitate aggression are often adopted, so it is harder to gauge the seriousness of interactions.
 However friendly matches tend to be less intense, more ritualistic and with frequent pauses for gentle gestures, such as mouth or horn sniffing.